Scotland’s food and drink sector is vitally important to our economy – the industry is worth almost £14 billion.

 Scotland’s food and drink sector is going from strength to strength

-- Food and drink industry turnover has increased by 44 per cent since 2007, to over £14 billion.
+- Food and drink industry turnover has increased by £527 million between 2015 and 2016 – up 36 per cent under the SNP – to almost £14 billion.

 - Whisky exports reached £4.36 billion in 2017 - up nine per cent compared to 2016.
 According to the Scotch Whisky Association, the UK balance of trade would be three per cent wider without the sectors contribution.